Ohm’s Law Simplified

 Battery Safety Alignment (YMYL)

-• Ensure battery Continuous Discharge Rating (CDR) exceeds calculated battery-side current demand.
+• Ensure the battery Continuous Discharge Rating (CDR) is suitable for the real battery-side current demand.

-• Do not exceed manufacturer wattage range for the installed coil.
+• Do not exceed the wattage range recommended by the coil or device manufacturer.

-• Cease use immediately if abnormal resistance fluctuation is detected.
+• Cease use if resistance readings fluctuate abnormally without explanation.

 FAQ – Ohm’s Law in Regulated Devices